 Farm-to-retail-price-spread is the difference between farm value and retail value (farm value minus retail value).

-The farm value share is the proportion farmers get from the amount consumers spend on the maize meal purchased in retail grocery stores.
-This is equal to farm value divided by retail value.
+The farm value share is the proportion farmers get from the amount consumers spend on the market basket of food purchased in retail grocery stores.
+This is equal to farm value/retail value.

 c) Beef margins